AveryData/AveryData.github.io/_learning/LinkedIn.md

 There is a golden opportunity to make content on LinkedIn.
 There is less competition for views, which a hungry audience.

+## Spice Up Your Profile
+You can add some emoji's to your header or about by using this [article.](https://www.linkedin.com/pulse/add-emoji-your-linkedin-profile-simple-copy-paste-brynne-tillman/)

 ## What Makes A Good Post
 1) *Strong Start*: LinkedIn posts really only have 3 lines to hook someone in.
 That's all you see while you're scrolling.
 You must ensure you have a great hook.